WasiKhann/Data-Analytics-Portfolio/Student Success Analysis/README.md

 ### Conclusion

 Overall, while nearly half of the student population graduates, the significant dropout rates remain a pressing concern.
 This analysis successfully identified key factors—including application mode, scholarships, marital status, and parental education—that significantly impact student success.
 Implementing the recommended strategies can substantially enhance student support, reduce dropout rates, and improve overall academic success.
-Focusing on expanding scholarships, fostering parental involvement, and providing specific support for diverse student demographics will drive better outcomes for the institution.
+Focusing on expanding scholarships, fostering parental involvement, and specific support for diverse student demographics will drive better outcomes for the institution.